safwat-fathi/collaborative-study/server/docs.md

 Is the room name create or joined by the user.

-### Message:
+### payload:

-- The body of the data sent by websocket.
+- The paylaod of the data sent by websocket.